cinnData/PythonBootcamp/Lectures/[PY-07] NumPy and Matplotlib.md

 Out[8]: (2, 4)
 ```

-The terms of a 1D array are extracted just as in a list.
+The terms of a 1D array are extracted just as those of a list.
 So, the third term of `arr1` comes as:

 ```
 In [9]: arr1[2]